As seen at AFI Fest 2007:

 efforts not been?); his care for his characters and the story

 that they embody is evident in every frame.
-Because of this,
+Because of this, Honeydripper always

-Honeydripper always strikes the viewer as an incredibly
+strikes the viewer as an incredibly pleasant work.
+It softly

-pleasant work.
-It softly builds to create a very enjoyable,
+builds to create a very enjoyable, accomplished mix of history,

-accomplished mix of history, emotion, and art.
-While I am
+emotion, and art.
+While I am hesitant to call it a great film

-hesitant to call it a great film because of the fact that it
+because of the fact that it ultimately lacks consequence, I

-ultimately lacks consequence, I certainly recommend it to just
+certainly recommend it to just about everyone.
+Rarely do

-as much intellect as Honeydripper does.
+crowd-pleasers have as much heart or as much intellect as Honeydripper does.

 -Danny Baldwin, Bucket Reviews